gwauge/buergerbot/README.md

 1. Clone the repository
 2. Run `install.sh` to create a virtual environment and install the required packages
 3. Copy `.env.example` to `.env` and fill in the required information
-4. Run `uninstall.sh` to remove the virtual environment and uninstall playwright.

 ### Usage
 1. Run `source venv/bin/activate` to activate the virtual environment